Cricket: Anderson still getting better, says Root

-The 36-year-old Lancastrian had begun the day level on 563 with Australian great Glenn McGrath having taken two wickets the previous evening at the end of a day in which best friend Alastair Cook made an emotional farewell century.
+The 36-year-old Lancastrian had begun the day level on 563 with Australian great Glenn McGrath, having taken two wickets the previous evening at the end of a day in which his best friend Alastair Cook made an emotional farewell century.

 He is now fourth on the all-time list behind a trio of spinners — Muttiah Muralitharan (800), Shane Warne (708) and Anil Kumble (619).